acschwartz/dotfiles/README.md

 ⚠️ Execute all `stow` commands from **repo root** directory!

 ### 🔗 Setup Symlinks
-Symlink the dotfiles in this repo to your home folder:
+Symlink the dotfiles in the named packages (of this repo) to your home folder:

 ```zsh
 stow zsh git nvim   # Example